SudeepMR/Stock_Market_Analysis/README.md

 For the start, we shall investigate the Amazon stock individually and then move on to the combined analysis.

-# Tasks to be performed:
+# Steps and Tasks to be performed:
 + Read the Data from Yahoo finance website directly.
 + Perform cleaning.
 + What was the change in stock price over time?